Want to catch a glimpse of our closest genetic relatives? Here's where to head.Read more...

-The Marché de Poisson in Yoff is the ideal spot to watch the catch being hauled in © Smandy, Dreamstime
+The Marché du Poisson in Yoff on Dakar's north coast is the ideal spot to watch the catch being hauled in © Smandy, Dreamstime

-Frenetic, fashionable and freewheeling, Dakar has something for everyone: shop, swim, stroll, and suf, or drink, dance and dine.
+Frenetic, fashionable and freewheeling, Dakar has something for everyone: shop, swim, stroll, and surf, or drink, dance and dine.

 A blast of humidity, a statue on a hill, and something sweet in the air.
-Arriving by air in Dakar is a thrill for the senses that begins the moment the cabin doors open.
-Just over a kilometre from the ocean, even the airport swims in ocean humidity, swaddling your aeroplane-desiccated body in its warm, pillowy grasp from your first step on to the tarmac.
-The enormous statue sits somewhere over your left shoulder and an ever-so-faint smell catches you by the nose.
+Arriving in Dakar is a thrill for the senses, and the city practically swims in ocean humidity, swaddling your aeroplane-desiccated body in its warm, pillowy grasp as you breeze into the city from the swish new airport outside of town.
+The enormous statue slowly enters your line of sight, and an ever-so-faint smell catches you by the nose.
 Perhaps it’s what acclaimed Polish journalist Ryszard Kapuściński called ‘the scent of the tropics’, the ‘almonds, cloves, dates and cocoa’, the ‘vanilla and laurel leaves, oranges and bananas, cardamom and saffron’ that decorate the air and fight for supremacy with the ever-present fish odours, exhaust fumes and drainpipes of a major coastal city.
 Or perhaps it’s just thiouraye, the gummy, herbal Senegalese incense burned over hot coals in every home, known equally for its ability to freshen a room after mealtimes as for its supposed seductive qualities.